isomerpages/moe-yishunpri/_mk-at-yps/The MK Experience.md

 * Develop process skills as children gather information from different sources and communicate their findings; and
 * Promote communication skills as children carry out WoW projects in English and their Mother Tongue Languages.

-Click [here](https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum/weeks-of-wonder) to find out more about the WOW project!
+Click <a href="https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum/weeks-of-wonder" target="_blank">here</a> to find out more about the WOW project!

 ##### **MOE KINDERGARTEN BROCHURES**
 <img src="/images/MK%20YPS/The%20MK%20Experience/MK_Brochure.png" alt="MK Brochure" style="float:left;margin-right:25px;width:250px;height:353px;">Available in English and the 3 Mother Tongue Languages.
 Download a copy and share it with your family and friends!